noah-sheldon/xthreads-extension/README.md

 4. Copy and paste the reply into X.com

 ### **Agentic Reply System**
-1. Enable auto-monitoring in "Agentic Reply" tab
+1. Click "Start Agent" in "Agentic Reply" tab
-2. Set your target keywords
+2. Set your target keywords for content discovery
-3. Extension scans X.com every 30 seconds
-4. Review opportunities in batch interface
-5. Use individual controls: Open tweet, Copy reply, Edit, or Skip
+3. Agent performs deep auto-scroll scan on current page (10 scrolls)
+4. Agent finds up to 10 opportunities matching your keywords/engagement criteria and stops
+5. Review stored opportunities and manually select which replies to post
+6. Opportunities remain available until you manually clear or start a new scan

 ## ⚙️ Configuration